Plecoptera: Capniidae of Gunnison County, Colorado Eucapnopsis brevicauda (Claassen) 1924 Shorttailed Snowfly

 Quote from page 390: "This small brown to black stonefly emerges in late winter and early spring and can be locally abundant in many streams of the Mountain and Plateau region."

-Quote from page 207: "Japan and Western Neararctic; the single Nearactic species E. brevicauda, occurs in the west from Alaska and Yukon south to Caligfornia and New Mexico.
-The small black adults emerge February-July in the ROcky Mountains and Yukon, depending on elevation and latitude.
+Quote from page 207: "Japan and Western Neararctic; the single Nearactic species E. brevicauda, occurs in the west from Alaska and Yukon south to California and New Mexico.
+The small black adults emerge February-July in the Rocky Mountains and Yukon, depending on elevation and latitude.
 Nymphs yellowish brown, 4-6mm, in stream substrates.
-Univoltine, fast life cycle; small nymmphs in diapause about 7 months from spring through summer, growing actively from autumn to emergence. "
+Univoltine, fast life cycle; small nymphs in diapause about 7 months from spring through summer, growing actively from autumn to emergence. "

 Illustration of E. brevicauda nymph on page 69, figure 29.